samdorrell/front-end-technical-task/README.md

-# Front End Technical Task
+# Front End Technical Tasks

 Please find included assets for each respective technical task.
 We reccomend forking this repo or sending us a link to a codepen (http://codepen.io/).